benchristel/sindarin/the-tengwar.md

-The _tengwar_ were invented by Fëanor in Aman, and so were first used to write Quenya.
-But Fëanor, always ambitious, didn't just devise an alphabet solely for his own language.
-He created a system so versatile that it could be adapted to *any* language.
-Thus when the exiled Noldor brought the _tengwar_ to Middle-earth, they were able to use the script to write Sindarin.
-By the Third Age there were multiple styles or "modes" for writing Sindarin with _tengwar_, each with its own spelling conventions.
+In its most ancient form, Sindarin was only written using _cirth_ or runes.
+However, when the exiled Noldor brought the _tengwar_ to Middle-earth, the Sindar readily adopted the new writing system.

+Though most of the _tengwar_ system was invented by the Noldo Fëanor in Aman, the Sindar appear to have added one _tengwa_ of their own invention, the _hwesta sindarinwa_ [.t o].
+This was used
+to represent the sound HW.
+It is in origin a modification of [.t c], which is used in Sindarin to represent CHW.

+The great versatility of the _tengwar_ led to the development of many different Sindarin modes.
+By the Third Age there were at least three modes in use, each with its own spelling conventions.
+This book covers the two most common ones.

 The oldest Sindarin mode is that of Beleriand, which uses full _tengwar_ rather than _tehtar_ for vowels.